jpgmv1998/reproducible_paper_template/README.md

 * `raw2clean` - a folder containing:

-    * one `datasetName_raw2clean.R` R script for each dataset folder in `data/raw2clean`.
-The goal of each script is to read the file(s) in the `data/raw2clean/datasetName_dataSource/input` folder,  perform simple cleaning tasks, and save the cleaned data in the `data/raw2clean/datasetName_dataSource/output` folder preferably in `.Rdata` format (raster is an exception and should be saved as `.tif` format).

-    * `_masterfile_raw2clean.R` - an R script to source all raw2clean R scripts and specify the order when relevant.

-    * `timeProcessing_raw2clean.csv` - a csv file containing the time each script took to run.
+    * one `data/raw2clean/datasetName_dataSource` folder for each dataset.
+Each folder has three subfolder:
+        * `documentation` - containing always the `_metadata` file with information about the download and the dataset, additionaly can contain other relevant documents
+        * `input` - containing the raw data stored in the original format you should never change it, only unzip and extract the files from the downloaded folder when necessary.
+        * `output` - containing ususally a single `.Rdata` file with the cleaned data, but sometimes multiple `.Rdata` may be necessary due to size constraints or the `.tif` format may be used when the input data is a raster file.

 * `projectSpecific` - a folder containing:

     * possibly multiple subfolders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
 Each subfolder should contain:

-      * `sampleConstruction_projectSpecific_subfolderName.R` - an R script to create the samples of interest (e.g. panel, cross-section, spatial).

-      * multiple R scripts with pattern `variableTheme_projectSpecific_subfolderName.R` to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.

-      * `sampleForAnalysis_typeOfSample_subfolderName.R` - an R script to combine all relevant files in `data/projectSpecific/subfolderName` into a single `sampleForAnalysis_typeOfSample_subfolderName.Rdata` file for each type of sample like: spatial, crossSection, panel, etc.

-      * `_masterfile_projectSpecific_subfolderName.R` - an R script to source all projectSpecifc/subfolderName R scripts in the desired sequence.

-      * `timeProcessing_projectSpecific_subfolderName.csv` - a csv file containing the time each script took to run.
+    *

+    *

+    *

 * `analysis` - a folder, that may need more adaptations accordingly to the project, containing some subfolders like:

-  * `maps` - to generate maps when using spatial data.
+  * `maps` - to store maps when using spatial data.

-  * `stats` - to generate descriptive statistics (tables/graphics)
+  * `stats` - to store descriptive statistics (tables/graphics)

-  * `regs` - to generate regression outputs (tables/graphics).
+  * `regs` - to store regression outputs (tables/graphics).

 ## Script templates and examples